microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/10-displaying-friendly-error-messages.md

 `std::io::Error`.
 It is really easy to add `anyhow` to our project, since all we have to do is place it as the return type of our `main` function.

-But fist, declade it in your `Cargo.toml` file:
+But fist, declare it in your `Cargo.toml` file:

 ```toml
 [dependencies]